-Cascade continues to utilize the SENDOUT model to assist with the analysis of resource alternatives.
-SENDOUT is a linear optimization model that helps identify the long-term least cost combination of resources to meet stated loads.
+Cascade continues to utilize the SENDOUT® model to assist with the analysis of resource alternatives.
+SENDOUT® is a linear optimization model that helps identify the long-term least cost combination of resources to meet stated loads.
 The model determines the optimal portfolio of resources that will minimize costs over the planning horizon based on a set of assumptions regarding resource alternatives, resource costs, demand growth and gas prices.
-Linear optimization models, such as SENDOUT, are basically deterministic.
+Linear optimization models, such as SENDOUT®, are basically deterministic.
 In other words, they solve the “least cost problem” based upon the assumptions provided to the model.
-As a result, the Company, beginning with its 2007 IRP, expanded its uncertainty analysis through the purchase of VectorGasTM (an add-on product) that
+As a result, the Company, beginning with its 2007 IRP, expanded its uncertainty

-facilitated the ability to model gas price and load (driven by weather) uncertainty.
-The Monte-Carlo functionality was integrated in SENDOUT Version 12.5, which is the platform that Cascade used to prepare its integration analysis.
+analysis through the purchase of VectorGasTM (an add-on product) that facilitated the ability to model gas price and load (driven by weather) uncertainty.
+The Monte-Carlo functionality was integrated in SENDOUT® Version 12.5, which is the platform that Cascade used to prepare its integration analysis.
 The Monte-Carlo modeling capability provides additional information to decision-makers under conditions of uncertainty.
 The Monte-Carlo analysis was used in this plan to test the physical and financial risks associated with the optimal portfolio from the basecase planning scenario.
 This tool provides a valuable enhancement to the robustness of the Company’s resource planning.

 Generic Resources